 Is a rehearsal necessary and how much does it cost?

-A tough call.
+That’s a tough call.
 Tradition, moms, and bridal books say have one.
 We say talk it over with your officiant.
 You should always walk through the ceremony with your wedding party.
 You may or may not need your officiant present.
 (Much depends on place and size of wedding).
-There is an additional fee for a rehearsal and the cost depends on how much time is involved for the officiant.
+There is an additional fee for a rehearsal (probably $100-$150), paid directly to the officiant.

 How do I apply for a marriage certificate after we are married?

 Wait about 8-10 weeks before applying as it can take up to 12 weeks for the government to process the marriage licence and register your marriage.
 You can easily apply online or by mail.